 - How do I protect my retirement assets?

-- What kind of steps should I take now in order to make sure I’m in a good place financially when this divorce is final?
+- What kind of steps should I take now to ensure I’m in a good place financially when this divorce is final?

 - Should I set aside money for spousal support or child support?
 If so, how much?

-These are just some of the many questions we can talk about during our FREE consultation.
+These are just some of the many questions we can discuss during our FREE consultation.